yhorian/cardiff.marketing/src/posts/using-chatgpt-for-content-writing-round-peg-meets-square-hole.md

 > * "ChatGPT and Your Content Marketing Strategy"
 > * "Try ChatGPT Today and See the Difference It Can Make"

 That's not bad.
 It's actually pretty good.
 "Makes content creation a breeze" is a great lead in that has **emotional weight**.
-It may not understand emotions but it's managed to learn from its sources that blog titles with emotional weight perform better.
-For that reason, this here is an A+ blog title.
-From ChatGPT.
+It may not understand emotions but it's managed to learn from its sources that blog titles with emotional weight **perform better**.
+Nice.

 At this stage, I'm starting to wonder if I should have used it to help me write this article. 😕 One of the best features of ChatGPT is that you can give it feedback and it'll take it on board.
 Just like a real content writer.
 So could that fit into our content writing workflow?

 ## Can ChatGPT help you write better content?

 Maybe.
-It does have the ability to expand upon content ideas in a conversational manner but since the [Helpful Content Update](https://developers.google.com/search/blog/2022/08/helpful-content-update) you need to be wary of getting a penalty from Google for AI generated content.
+It has the ability to expand upon content ideas in a conversational manner but since the [Helpful Content Update](https://developers.google.com/search/blog/2022/08/helpful-content-update) you need to be wary of getting a penalty from Google for AI generated content.

 But wait a minute, I recognise that subheading!

 *How do we know an AI didn't write this paragraph?*

 There are AI detectors out there.
 [Originality.ai](originality.ai) and [writer.com](writer.com) both have tools that can help you spot AI written content.
 Lets see Originality.ai in action:

-### ChatGPT - Can you write the introduction for this blog post:
+#### ChatGPT - Can you write the introduction for this blog post:

 > Sure, here's a possible introduction for the blog post:
 >